-Located north of Tyler at the intersection of U.S. Highway 69 and Highway 80 is the City of Mineola in Wood County.
-Its population is about 5,000 residents.
+Located north of Tyler at the intersection of U.S. Highway 69 and Historic U.S. Highway 80 is the City of Mineola in Wood County.
+Its population is about 5,000 residents as of the 2020 Federal Census.
 Elevation is 417 feet above sea level.

 Mineola has sometimes been called “the forks of the river,” due to its proximity to the Sabine River, Lake Fork Creek, Big Sandy and Little Sandy creeks.